kaitmore/multimesh-workshop/workshop.md

 ## Configuring the Mesh

-We've talked about the "physical" components of the mesh (as physical as software can be) - a proxy, a discovery/configuration service, and an API service.
+We've talked about the "physical" components of the mesh - a proxy, a discovery/configuration service, and an API service.

 The Grey Matter API implements an abstraction layer on top of this software.
 This takes the form of json objects, each with unique roles.